Northumberland: Football

 A precursor of modern football is still seen in the region at some annual Shrove Tuesday games at Alnwick.
 In 1280 at Ulgham near Morpeth Northumberland, records show that Henry of Ellington was killed playing football when David Le Keu's knife went into Henry's belly and killed him.
 Organised football teams as we know today did not appear until the 1870s.
 Newcastle United Football Club was formed in 1892 by uniting Newcastle West End FC with Newcastle East End.

 Newcastle United were first division champions three times in the early 20th century, reaching the FA Cup Final three times before winning it at the fourth attempt in 1910.

-Today top quality professional football remains in Northumberland.
-In 2017 – 18 season Newcastle United is a Premier League team.
+Today, top quality professional football remains in Northumberland.
+Since the 2017 – 18 season, Newcastle United is a Premier League team.
 St James' Park in Newcastle is a first class football venue, often used for international games at all levels.
 Blyth Spartans A.F.C. have had success and public attention through Football Association Cup runs.

 Notable associated footballers

 There are many notable footballers from the county, pre Second World War and immediate post war greats were George Camsell and Hughie Gallacher, these were described in the "Clown Prince of Football" by Len Shackleton.
 The author played for Newcastle United and Northumberland County Cricket Club.
-Shackleton’s book was controversial when it was first published because chapter 9, named "The Average Director's Knowledge of Football", was produced as a blank page.
+Shackleton's book was controversial when it was first published because chapter 9, named "The Average Director's Knowledge of Football", was produced as a blank page.
 Notable players after the Second World War included Joe Harvey, Jackie Milburn, Brian Clough and Newcastle's Bobby Moncur who led his team to win the Inter City Fairs Cup in 1969.

-Two of Jackie Milburn’s nephews from Ashington, Bobby Charlton and Jackie Charlton are perhaps the two most significant players for England.
+Two of Jackie Milburn's nephews from Ashington, Bobby Charlton and Jackie Charlton are perhaps the two most significant players for England.
 Bobby joined Manchester United and Jackie Leeds United both contributing much to the success and history of their respective clubs.
 They both became permanent fixtures in Alf Ramsey's 1966 England World Cup winning team.
 Malcolm Macdonald was a successful Newcastle player of the 1970s.
 Great national players who played at Northumberland clubs in the 1980s and 1990s include Peter Beardsley, Paul Gascoigne, Chris Waddle and Alan Shearer.
 Shearer remains the highest scoring player in Premier League history with 260 goals in 441 appearances.

-Horse racing
+Horseracing

 Early races were held at Newcastle's Killingworth Moor from 1632 before moving to the Town Moor.
 The 'Pitmen's Derby' or Northumberland Plate was held from 1833 and moved to Gosforth in 1882.
 Modern day horse racing still takes place at Newcastle Racecourse.